danielisaksson/sync-my-runs/Readme.md

 2. Check if the Nike `access_token` needs to be refreshed by comparing the `expires_at` timestamp with the current time.
 3. If the token has expired a new token is generated using the `refresh_token` and the `config` JSON file is updated with the new tokens and timestamp.
 4. Same process is repeated for Strava.
-5. The last activity is fetched from Strava
+5. The last activity is fetched from Strava if no `--date` option is used
-6. All activities more recent than the latest activity on Strava are fetched from Nike.
+6. All activities more recent than the latest activity on Strava or the `-date` timestamp are fetched from Nike.
+7. Manual entries in Nike NRC doesn't contain any metrics and can't be fetched.
-7. The Nike activities are converted to `GPX` format and saved to the `exports` folder
+8. The Nike activities are converted to `GPX` format and saved to the `exports` folder.
-8. All new activities are uploaded to Strava
+9. All new activities are uploaded to Strava unless the `--no-upload` flag is used
-9. Done!
+10. Done!